VladimirShaleev/ipaddress/README.md

 }
 ```

-## Compatibility

-The library has been tested on the following compilers:

-* Clang 6.0.1 and newer;
-* Apple Clang 13.0.0 and newer;
-* GCC 7.5.0 and newer;
-* MSVC 14.29 (Visual Studio 16.11) and newer

 > [!note]
 > Note that to support the **Literal Classes as Non-type Template Parameters** syntax, a compiler
 > with support for **C++20** or higher is required